dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 *   A field named `hashCode`, `runtimeType`, `noSuchMethod`, or `toString`.

-*   A field name that starts with an underscore. *If we allow a record to have private field names, then those fields would not be visible outside of the library where the record was declared.
-That would lead to a record that has hidden state.
-Two such records might unexpectedly compare unequal even though all of the fields the user can see are equal.*

 *   A field name that collides with the synthesized getter name of a positional field. *For example: `('pos', $0: 'named')` since the named field '$0' collides with the getter for the first positional field.*